mkrum/latte/README.md

 		Run time of latte for 1000 rows and cols is 0.00040 seconds Run time of latte for 10000 rows and cols is 0.00046 seconds

+Individual Contributions:

+	Michael Krumdick - Created the Python-C++ interface and connected the layers of the graph together.
+Also helped debug errors until the graph worked as expected.

+	Matt Lanus - Worked on the graph class, helped with output formatting, ran the benchmarks, and helped with the README write-up.

+	Tristan Mitchell - Worked on the matrix class operations to organize input, helped debug graph errors, made test suite, and helped with README write-up.